namu-labs-dev/Namu-Design-System/docs/resources.en-US.md

 ## Articles

-Do you want to know the story behind the Ant Design design system?
-How can I better apply Ant Design?
+Do you want to know the story behind the Namu Design design system?
+How can I better apply Namu Design?
 You can check out our well selected articles below.
-Also welcome to follow [Ant Design Official Column](https://www.zhihu.com/column/c_1310524851418480640).
-There are often the latest sharing and discussions on related topics under the Ant Design design system, such as Ant Design, AntV visualization, Kitchen design Plug-ins, B-side product design, SaaS product design, natural interaction, growth design, intelligent design, design engineering, etc.
+Also welcome to follow [Namu Design Official Column](https://www.zhihu.com/column/c_1310524851418480640).
+There are often the latest sharing and discussions on related topics under the Namu Design design system, such as Namu Design, AntV visualization, Kitchen design Plug-ins, B-side product design, SaaS product design, natural interaction, growth design, intelligent design, design engineering, etc.

 <ResourceArticles></ResourceArticles>